Skip to content

 Design

 Files is one of the best modern file explorers for Windows.
-It tries not to stand out as a third-party app but rather seem integrated into Windows 10 as a default Windows 10 app should.
-It definitely looks more like a Windows 10 file explorer than the default file explorer app we get with Windows 10.
+It tries not to stand out as a third-party app but seems integrated into Windows 10 as a default Windows 10 app.
+It looks more like a Windows 10 file explorer than the default file explorer app we get with Windows 10.
 The navigation column on the left is translucent with a blur, just like any other modern Windows 10 app such as the Settings app.
-Files uses monochrome iconography on the home page.
+The Files app uses monochrome iconography on the home page.
 It looks good, but monochrome icons are a bit outdated now and even Microsoft has switched to more colorful icons for the OS.
-Other than that I really don’t have many complaints about the design.
+Other than that I don’t have many complaints about the design.

 Don’t Miss: How to Clean and Customize Windows 10 Context Menu